 As the Water & Cities Fellow with Conservation International Mexico, I've learned that you have to be adaptable when working in the field.
 Since September I've been supporting an initiative to protect the watersheds of Mexico City in partnership with local actors and indigenous communities.

 Mexico City faces a complex water crisis.
-When it rains, parts of the city flood and everyday approximately 1,000 people settle in the city, creating an ever-growing thirst to quench with an ever-dwindling water supply.
+When it rains, parts of the city flood and every day approximately 1,000 people settle in the city, creating an ever-growing thirst to quench with an ever-dwindling water supply.
 The aquifers that provide 70% of the water to 23 million people in the megalopolis are greatly over-exploited.
-Uncontrolled urban expansion, poor land management and pesticide-use in the watersheds that recharge these aquifers complicates the situation all the more.
+Uncontrolled urban expansion, poor land management, and pesticide use in the watersheds that recharge these aquifers complicate the situation all the more.

 The rain continues to pelt our make-shift roof as we pass potato farms on one side, forest and native grasslands on the other.

 The challenges of uncontrolled urban growth, poor land management, and pesticide-ridden farming are complex.
 Development isn't just bad: when working in rural zones the goal is not to tell indigenous community members how they should envision their towns, but rather provide them the resources and technical experience to do so as thoughtfully as possible and with natural systems in mind.
 Planting trees isn't just good: while many urban residents and sponsors think that the hills should be covered with trees, the ecosystems of Mexico's watersheds are more complex than this and include native grasslands that also need to be protected, sans trees.
 Learning to synthesize these intricacies and communicate them to our colleagues, partners, and regional programs have been one focal point of my work this year.